ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Progress/Add-SpectreJob.md

 ### Parameters
 #### **Context**

 The Spectre context to add the job to.
-The context object is only available inside Wait-SpectreJobs.
+The context object is only available inside Invoke-SpectreCommandWithProgress.
 [https://spectreconsole.net/api/spectre.console/progresscontext/](https://spectreconsole.net/api/spectre.console/progresscontext/)